The world's most luxurious airport hotels

 Its 1,171 guest rooms are sleek and modern with double-glazed soundproof windows overlooking the airport and runways.

-Travelers in need of extra pampering will get it at one of 19 Thai-inspired spa suites, which boast massage beds and outdoor hot tubs.
+Travelers in need of extra pampering will get it at one of the Thai-inspired spa suites, which boast massage beds and outdoor hot tubs.

 Hungry?
-There are six restaurants on site, including an excellent teppanyaki bar and a French patisserie.
+There are six restaurants on site, including Shanghainese food and Halal cuisine.

 Dubai International Hotel